Sören Schwertfeger 师泽仁

 My CV is available here.

-In another line of research I evaluate the performance of robotic capabilities.
+In another line of research I concentrate on the mapping part of SLAM (Simultaneous Localization and Mapping).
+I work on novel kinds of map representations, especially topological, hierachical and semantic map representations.
+Those can be applied to various applications like map merging or planning.
+I also use those to evaluate the performance of robotic mapping.
 In particular, I am interested in the assessment of the quality of robot generated maps.
 Creating maps and localization in the map is an essential task for most robotics applications, thus my great interest in this topic.
 The evaluation of generated maps is very important to be able to make assessments about the performance of mapping algorithms.
-A topology representation is extracted from the 2D grid maps and compared to the topology of a ground truth map.
+One approach uses a topology representation that is extracted from the 2D grid maps and compared to the topology of a ground truth map.
 My aim is to make the algorithms proposed in my PhD thesis more robust and extend them to 3D.